aarontsengg/aarontsengg/README.md

 ## 📌 About Me

 - 👕 Fashion enthusiast | 🧗 Rock climber | 🏋️ Weightlifter
+- 🕹️ SWE at Whatnot
 - 🚀 Currently studying CS at Rutgers
 - 👨‍💻 Previous SWE at Amazon, Bloomberg